 The HBL sees the NCAA’s insistence on “amateurism” as a market opportunity for a college-based basketball.
 By showing that compensating college athletes will not lead to a collapse of the industry, the HBL represents an opportunity to change perceptions of the market value of athletes and of the supposed necessity for “amateurism” and thus improve the well-being of college athletes.

 Under the current NCAA system, college athletes cannot receive athletic compensation in excess of the school’s official cost of attendance, despite their pivotal role in generating college sports’ revenues.
 Many of these athletes come from lower socioeconomic backgrounds—approximately half of athletes at the power conferences come from families poor enough to qualify for Pell Grants.
 The HBL will allow college athletes to participate in the benefits generated by their efforts up-front and grant greater economic freedom and comfort during their college athletic careers.

 The HBL is also based upon the idea that for too long, HBCUs have been left behind in the NCAA model, with many strapped for funding.
-HBL player salaries will come entirely from the league, representing an opportunity for HBCUs to recruit top-quality talent that they cannot recruit today, but at no additional cost.
+HBL player salaries will come entirely from the league, representing an opportunity for HBCUs to be the educational partner for the top-quality talent that they cannot recruit today, but at no additional cost.
 It’s a win-win for the athletes and the universities.